Diversity Enhanced Table-to-Text Generation via Type Control: Experiments

 \subsection{Datasets}

-Datasets used in our experiments are \textsc{LogicNLG} \cite{chen2020logical} and \textsc{Logic2Text} \cite{chen2020logic2text} (Table~\ref{tab:datasets}).
-Each data-point in \textsc{LogicNLG} consists of a parent-table crawled from Wikipedia from which $5$ tables are derived, each containing a subset of the parent-table columns and an associated statement generated by crowd-workers. \textsc{Logic2Text} is similar but further provides statement logical-form (its full logical description).
+In our experiments, we use \textsc{LogicNLG} \cite{chen2020logical} and \textsc{Logic2Text} \cite{chen2020logic2text}.
+Each data-point in \textsc{LogicNLG} consists of a parent-table crawled from Wikipedia from which $5$ tables are derived, each containing a subset of the parent-table columns and an associated statement generated by crowd-workers. \textsc{Logic2Text} is similar but further provides statement logical-form (its full logical description) from which we extract the LT.
+In our experiments, we will use these LTs to train a statement-LT classifier (cf. Section~\ref{classifier}) but will \textbf{not} use these extra annotations in training or evaluating the generation model.
+To the best of our knowledge, these two datasets are the only publicly available table-to-text datasets that include statement generation capturing complex logical and numerical operations from tables, making them the only datasets relevant for our scenario.